agtomo/SGD-QMT/README.md

-# SGD-QMT
+# Quantum Measurement Tomography via Mini-Batch Stochastic Gradient Descent Optimization
-This repository contains the code to implement quantum measurement tomography using stochastic gradient descent.
+This repository contains the code to implement quantum measurement tomography using stochastic gradient descent (SGD-QMT).

+The code is based on the paper xxxxx